b00tc4mp/skylab-bootcamp-201807/staff/pau-sanchez/gotcha/README.md

 ![00](docs/images/copy.png)

-In the main page, add the title, paste the youtube URL and press submit.
+In the main page, add the title, paste the youtube URL and press GO.

 ![01](docs/images/paste.png)